 For a time she was given enhanced vision by Athena, which gave her the ability to see in darkness and through illusions.
 Due to her wisdom she can learn languages faster than a regular person, she can talk to animals.
 She has also been shown to project herself astrally in order to commune with the gods and ask for special favors from them.
 She has also been shown to take on the abilities of certain of her patron goddesses as when she became a form of divine midwife to save the life of an unborn child.

 Wonder Woman is trained in the a variety of martial arts, making her a master of unarmed and armed combat (even proving adept with pistols).
 Before Flashpoint Batman considered Diana the best melee fighter on the planet, even putting her ahead of Superman, due to the combination of her power and the depth of her training.
-Even when depowered she is on par with some of the best hand to hand fighters in the DC Universe.
+Even when depowered, she is on par with some of the best hand-to-hand combatants in the DC Universe.

-In the New 52, the night when she turned 8, Ares appeared before Diana and offered to train her above and beyond what the Amazons could, having seen her potential to eventually be his replacement as the God of War.
+In the New 52, the night when she turned 8, Ares appeared before Diana and offered to train her above and beyond the abilities of the Amazons, having seen her potential to eventually become his replacement as the God of War.
 Though the training was one for one night each month, the year was noticed with Diana improving tremendously compared to the other Amazons.

 Weapons and Equipment